-B&G Foods: Still A Double Digit Yield And Still My Largest Holding
+B&G Foods: Still A Double-Digit Yield And Still My Largest Holding

 On the downside, we expect to see a reduction in our commodity space sales by approximately $20 million to $25 million as we continue to pare back certain lower-margin private label and food service contracts.
 We also expect to see some softer sales at the company level in the first quarter of 2020 as a result of our trade spend optimization program.
 While pricing came in at the high end of our expectations in 4Q and full year 2019, our volumes were a little softer than we wanted.
 We expect a similar performance dynamic in the first quarter of this year from a sales standpoint.
 Trade spending may be an area that we tweak further throughout the year as we may very well strategically invest in trade for some of our more elastic brands to optimize performance.

-The food service sector has been impacted by the temporary closures of restaurants, corporate cafeterias and theme parks, and it will probably remain as an under-performing sector after some of the COVID-19 restrictions are lifted.
-And, while the food service sector suffers, we all still have to eat and grocery stores are picking up the volume.
+The food service sector has been impacted by the temporary closures of restaurants, corporate cafeterias and theme parks, and it will probably remain an underperforming sector after some of the COVID-19 restrictions are lifted.
+And while the food service sector suffers, we all still have to eat and grocery stores are picking up the volume.

 I had first seen this in early March when I returned home after a long weekend trip.
-We stopped by our local supermarket in New Jersey to stock up and we were surprised by the empty shelves and freezer cabinets throughout the store.
+We stopped by our local supermarket in New Jersey to stock up, and we were surprised by the empty shelves and freezer cabinets throughout the store.
 There was minimal fresh produce, cereal was gone (there was one lone box of B&G's Cream of Rice cereal on an otherwise empty shelf).
-There weren't any bags of the typical frozen vegetables that the company sells, or its baked beans, or Cream of Wheat or...
-Well, you get the point - panic-buying had firmly taken hold.
-Even today, if I go to Walmart's website (the country's largest grocer), there a large number of food staples that are currently out of stock.
+There weren't any bags of the typical frozen vegetables that the company sells or its baked beans or Cream of Wheat or... well, you get the point - panic-buying had firmly taken hold.
+Even today, if I go to Walmart's (WMT) website (the country's largest grocer), there a large number of food staples that are currently out of stock.

 The latest Nielsen data highlights dramatically the pantry-loading effect by U.S. consumers.